browserengineering/book/book/chrome.md

 The `load`, `scrolldown`, `click`, and `draw` methods all move to `Tab`, since that's now where all web-page-specific data lives.
-But there's a change here too.

-Since the `Browser` controls the canvas and handles events, it decides when rendering happens and which tab does the drawing.
-After all, you only want one tab drawing its contents at a time![^unless-windows] So let's remove the `draw` calls from the `load` and `scrolldown` methods.
+But since the `Browser` controls the canvas and handles events, it decides when rendering happens and which tab does the drawing.
+After all, you only want one tab drawing its contents at a time![^unless-windows]

 [^unless-windows]: Unless the browser implements multiple windows, of course.

-Meanwhile, in `draw`, let's pass the canvas in as an argument:
+So let's remove the `draw` calls from the `load` and `scrolldown` methods, and in `draw`, let's pass the canvas in as an argument:

 ``` {.python}
 class Tab: